Office of the Chief Information Officer, HUD.

 - Contract award documents, proof of bonding documents, independent cost estimates and comparable price analyses.

-Estimation of the total number of hours needed to prepare the information collection including number of respondents, frequency of response, and hours of response: Estimated number of respondents: 81.
-The calculation for burden hours is as follows: Calculation for number of respondents: 81 (estimated number of PHAs contracting with resident owned businesses) × 24 (number of hours for procurement process) = 1,944 total hours.
+Estimation of the Total number of hours needed to prepare the information collection including number of Start Printed Page 19278respondents, frequency of response, and hours of response: Estimated number of respondents: 76.
+The calculation for burden hours is as follows: Calculation for number of respondents: 76 (estimated number of PHAs contracting with resident owned businesses) × 24 (number of hours for procurement process) = 1,824 total hours.
+The Department estimates that out of a total of 3,775

 B. Solicitation of Public Comment